HL7/livd/input/pagecontent/general.md

 ### LIVD Data Definitions
 #### LIVD Publication
-This information establishes the version for the publication as expressed through the LIVD Catalog profile, including:
+This information establishes the version for the publication expressed through the LIVD Catalog profile, including:

 * **_Publisher_** is the entity publishing the mapping information.
 * **_Publication Version ID_** is human-readable information provided by the vendor that can be used to differentiate LIVD Publication versions.